berensp/berensp.github.io/_posts/2024-11-05-election-day.md

 You know, it's almost like you'd want a small group of people whom the *demos* trusts and feels would be competent and fair-minded to represent us in deciding such matters.

-There are occasions when features of direct democracy are useful.
-Like when you have to recall a district attorney whose personal philosophies come to be at odds with the very duties he's elected to carry out.
+There are occasions when the features of direct democracy are useful.
+Like when you have to recall a district attorney whose woke ideologies come to be at odds with the very duties he's elected to carry out.

-But for the most part, when we look at California, we should conclude that the democratic republic s
+But for the most part, when we look at California, we should conclude that the democratic republic—not the direct democracy—is the way to go.

-And contrary to popular belief the US is not a direct democracy but rather a Republic

 — ᴘ. ᴍ. ʙ.